kevindowling/FreelancingExamples/WebTrafficVisualizer/README.md

 ## Features

 - Parses nginx access log to extract relevant traffic data.
-- Uses geolocation services to determine the origin of traffic.
+- Uses geolocation services to determine the origin of traffic (ip-api.com).
 - Frontend visualization using D3.js to display the flow of traffic on a world map.
 - Backend implemented using Flask to serve traffic data to the frontend.